RobbieKiwi/RandCraft/README.md

 # 10.0
 ```

-### Using arbitrary parametric continuous distribution from scipy.stats
+### Using parametric continuous distribution from scipy.stats
 ```python
 from scipy.stats import uniform from randcraft.constructors import make_scipy